 Your Child's Care Begins Here

-Our pediatric epilepsy program provides comprehensive, expert care for children who suffer from seizures.
-A designated Level 4 epilepsy center, we offer state-of-the-art treatment and evaluation by a multidisciplinary team, consisting of pediatric neurologists, nurses, social workers, dieticians and a child life specialist.
+Our pediatric epilepsy program offers advanced treatment options, starting with an evaluation by a multidisciplinary team consisting of pediatric neurologists, nurses, social workers, dietitians and a child life specialist.

-Our first line of defense includes anti-seizure medicine, dietary changes and neurostimulation for older children.
+Our first line of defense typically includes anti-seizure medicine, dietary changes and neurostimulation for older children.
 If your child’s seizures continue, our pediatric neurosurgeons are experienced and skilled in surgical techniques that can successfully and safely eliminate or reduce seizures.
-In fact, we pioneered the practice of brain mapping during epilepsy surgery, which helps us understand how the brain areas affected by the seizures function.
+In fact, we pioneered the practice of brain mapping during epilepsy surgery, which helps us understand the functioning of the brain areas affected by the seizures.
 All of this helps us reach our goal of helping your child to live as normal a life as possible.